 - Blair Waldorf in Gossip Girl has played this role, but always bounces back.

-- Cordelia Chase, at the beginning of Angel, has gone from being "Queen C" of Sunnydale High, to living in a roach-infested apartment, and trying to get enough food to eat by scrounging at the parties that she manages to get invited to.
+- Cordelia Chase, at the beginning of Angel, has gone from being "Queen C" of Sunnydale High to living in a roach-infested apartment, and trying to get enough food to eat by scrounging at the parties to which she actually manages to get invited.

 - One episode of Cold Case revolved around the murder of a Cambodian woman who was actually a member of the royal family.
 Her beauty and aloofness combined with her refusal to be treated poorly made her the object of a Dirty Cop's obsession.
 Basically, being this trope got her killed.